Estonian Drama Theatre: History

 The building that houses the Estonian Drama Theatre was originally built for the German theatre of Tallinn and completed in 1910 to designs by Saint Petersburg architects Nikolai Vassilyev and Alexey Bubyr.
 The style is Art Nouveau or, more specifically, National Romantic.
+The theatre house is the oldest in Estonia as many older theatre houses were destroyed during the World War II.